 You see, some writing skills are transferrable across all genres.
 Things like vocabulary, sentence structure, and clarity are important no matter what you’re writing.

 However, other writing skills are a little more nuanced and may only be discovered by trying something new.

 For instance, a book report that is heavily based on fact and knowledge doesn’t lend itself to empathy and imagination in the same way that a character study or first-person short story does.

-To teach your students about factors like tone, style, and when it’s okay to break the rules, have them practice as many different types of writing as you can—and encourage them to be as creative as they like!
+We suggest you teach your students about factors like tone, style, and when it’s okay to break the rules.
+In order to do so, have your writers practice many different forms of writing.
+Further, encourage them to be as creative as they like.

 5. Utilize the Senses

 Most people don’t think of reading as a very sensory experience—but when it’s done right, it absolutely can be!
-Great writers know how to paint vivid pictures with their words so that their readers may be transported to completely new places and times without ever leaving their seats.
+Some of the best writers know how to paint vivid pictures with their words so that their readers may be transported to completely new places and times without ever leaving their seats.

 To help your students learn this valuable, intangible skill, ask them to engage their senses as they write.
 It’s easy to look out the window and describe what you see, but what about the smell of the fresh spring air?
 How would you describe that scent?

 Similarly, you can easily describe a friend’s personality—but what words would you use to capture the sound of his or her laughter?
 Or the way it feels to give your friend a hug?